 When a woman’s menstrual cycle is normal, oestrogen is the dominant hormone for the first two weeks leading up to ovulation and is balanced by progesterone during the last two weeks.

 As a woman enters perimenopause and begins to experience anovulatory cycles (cycles where no ovulation occurs and thus significant release of progesterone), oestrogen is unopposed, causing symptoms.

-Missing or skipping ovulation is, however, only one potential factor in oestrogen dominance.
+Missing or skipping ovulation is however, only one potential factor in oestrogen dominance.
 There can be many other causes, including:

 Oestrogen is made in the primarily in the ovaries and the brain, liver, pancreas, fat cells, intestines, and adrenals.
-Once the life of an oestrogen molecule is over, the body needs to get rid of it and it travels to your liver where it is metabolized (transformed or changed into a different molecule) and detoxified (made water soluble to be eliminated).
+Once the life of an oestrogen molecule is over, the body needs to get rid of it and it travels to your liver where it is metabolised (transformed or changed into a different molecule) and detoxified (made water soluble to be eliminated).
 The first step in the metabolism of oestrogen is called hydroxylation (for the biochemists in the audience, oxygen is inserted) where it is transformed into one of three break-down molecules to become 2-hydroxy oestrogen, 4-hydroxy oestrogen or 16-hydroxy oestrogen.
 In terms of oestrogen dominance if a woman is making more of the 4-hydroxy oestrogen or 16-hydroxy oestrogen, oestrogen dominance symptoms will most certainly occur.